-Gail J. MacDonald, Notary Public, has officially retired as of October 28, 2016.
-However, she will attend as a Locum for our office from time to time.
+Gail J. MacDonald, Notary Public, officially retired on October 28, 2016.
+However, she still attends as a Locum at our office from time to time.
+Please check our "Holiday" page for information on Gail MacDonald's scheduled times.

 Our commitment to you does not end once all the documentation is signed and sealed.
 In many ways that's just the beginning.
 We are part of your community and we look forward in developing and garnering a great relationship.
 You can count on us to ensure your interests are protected.